 August 1, 2017

-The Pulse: Will digital kill the PR star?
+Will digital kill the PR star?

 By 2025, companies will need to significantly revamp their strategy to deliver successful communications in an increasingly fragmented media environment.

 With digital now the primary medium for consuming news and information, it’s safe to speculate that by 2025 print publications will be considered another relic of the bygone age of paper.